 To find out more about a scene, select it with the boundary on the scene selection screen, and then rotate the zoom controller in either direction.

-- To return to the scene menu, rotate the zoom controller again. - To scroll between scenes, use [◄] and [▶]. - To configure the camera with the settings for the currently selected scene, press [SET].
+- To return to the scene menu, rotate the zoom controller again. - To scroll between scenes, press [SET] towards [◄] or [▶]. - To configure the camera with the settings for the currently selected scene, press [SET].